zelmo-ingeniero/zelmo-ingeniero.github.io/README.md

 - put more CV specialy in about
 - put colors and images in the index projects
-- improve the alternative text
+- how to put spanish language
-- check out the renaming repo name
+- check out the repo renaming